Razumovskyy/MARFA/README.md

 ### Choose the atmospheric file
 For a quick start you can choose one of the default atmospheric profiles located in the `data/Atmospheres` folder.
 For example `data/Atmospheres/VenusCO2.dat` which reflects the carbon dioxide profile in the Venus nightside atmosphere.
 ### Run the project with some command line parameters
-For example:
+For example, to calculate absorption coefficient of carbon dioxide in typical Venus's nightside atmosphere in 4000-4100 cm<sup>-1</sup>:
 ```
-fpm run marfa -- CO2 4000 4100 125 tonkov VAC VenusCO2.dat
+fpm run marfa -- CO2 4000 4100 H16 125 tonkov VAC VenusCO2.dat
 ```

-Here is a breakdown of the command-line arguments:
+Here is a breakdown of the command-line arguments (for more detailed explanation of parameters see [this section](command-line-paramaters)):
 - **`CO2`**: The input molecule
 - **`4000`** and **`4100`**: The boundaries of the spectral interval of interest (in cm<sup>-1</sup>)
+- **`H16`**: basefilename for the spectral database
 - **`125`**: The line cut-off condition (in cm<sup>-1</sup>)
 - **`tonkov`**: The name of the chi-factor correction used for CO₂.
 - **`VAC`** Specifies the target calculated value as volume absorption coefficient.
 - **`VenusCO2.dat`** The atmospheric profile file to read pressure, tempareature and molecular density data from.

 After running this command, the PT-tables for each level from the `VenusCO2.dat` file will be generated in the `output/ptTables` folder.
-The output files are created in binary format (direct access files) to facilitate faster integration with radiative transfer models.
+The output files are created in a binary format (unformatted files or so called direct access files) to facilitate faster integration with radiative transfer models.

 ### Converting to a human-readable output and plotting
 To convert a specific PT-table file to a human-readable format and plot the spectra, use the Python script located in the scripts directory.
 Execute the following command: